aadipandey/Machine-Learning-/README.md

 # Machine-Learning-

-This repository contains python version of the course available at coursera.org by andrew ng (Stanford University)
+This repository contains all the codes i made during my introduction to Machine Learning